If you are in the middle of an office build-out project or planning one soon, we understand how stressful it can be to worry about going over budget.

 Here at AQUILA, we know projects can exceed their budget for a variety of reasons, and our project management team are experts at helping their clients find ways to pay for those excess expenses.

 One option, known as an “amortized tenant improvement allowance” or “amortized TI”, can be an effective way for a tenant to do just that.

 In this article, you will find:

 - Alternatives to amortized TI

-What is Amortized TI?
+What is an Amortized Tenant Improvement Allowance?

 An amortized tenant improvement allowance is a mix between a TI allowance and a loan from the landlord.

-It is a provision that can be negotiated into a lease that enables the tenant to borrow money from the landlord (with interest) which can then be put towards the project.
+It is a provision that can be negotiated into a lease that enables the tenant to borrow money from the landlord (with interest) which can then be put toward the project.
 Like a loan from a bank, the tenant will then pay back the landlord over the term of the lease.

 These agreements are usually capped at a maximum amount the tenant can borrow, which will be specified in the original lease.
 The tenant is not obligated to use the allowance, and can also choose to use less than the maximum amount.

 Here’s an example of what an amortized TI provision might look like in a lease: